 Withholding tax on debt and methods to reduce or eliminate it

 Payments of interest by a PRC company to a non-resident without an establishment or place of business in the PRC are subject to WHT at 10 percent.
 The rate may be reduced under a tax treaty.
-BT at 5 percent also arises on interest income earned by the non-resident from the PRC company.
+Under the VAT reforms which have been implemented for the financial services industry with effect from 1 May 2016, VAT at 6 percent is levied on interest income earned by non-residents from a PRC company and, according to the rules, the VAT charged will not be creditable to the PRC company.

 Checklist for debt funding

-- Consider whether application of SAFE and PBOC rules precludes debt financing in the circumstances and in the industry for foreign investment.
+- Consider whether application of SAFE and PBOC rules precludes debt financing for foreign investment in the circumstances and in the industry.

 - The use of third-party bank debt may mitigate thin capitalization and transfer pricing issues.